 What’s scarier than a closet bogeyman?
 A closet clutterbug, of course!
-If your bedroom wardrobe is feeling extra spooky these days, look to these foolproof closet organization tips to create a clean, stylish, and functional haven for your clothes and accessories.
+If your bedroom wardrobe is feeling extra spooky these days, look to these foolproof closet organization ideas and tips to create a clean, stylish, and functional haven for your clothes and accessories.
 Everything you need to get started is below.

 |Did you know?
 Decluttering is step one when organizing any part of your home.
 You can use a PODS portable storage container as a dedicated sorting space while you decide what stays and what goes!|

 But first, we know what you’re wondering: What is the best way to organize my closet?

 The answer?
 What works best for you.
 Successful closet organization typically goes like this: Get rid of clutter, build or install your chosen compartments or shelving, and create a specific space for each type of clothing and accessory.
 Like any organization project, the goal is to create a personalized but repeatable system that you can maintain over time.